-The UIDAI's premise is to bring together the process of identifying the beneficiary with the parallel process of reaching that beneficiary.
-The former happens through Aadhaar, the latter through telecommunications networks (including end-level portable/handheld devices).
-The delivery system needs to be thought of in a bottom-up way, starting with the beneficiary.
-The authentication of a beneficiary is to be done at the fair price shop (FPS) when the person comes to draw her/his family's ration.
+The UIDAI's premise is that Aadhaar is a unique number given to every individual, and telecommunications technology and network (including end-level portable/handheld devices) can reach the beneficiary.
+Therefore, the delivery system needs to be thought in a bottom-up way, starting with the beneficiary.
+The authentication of a beneficiary is to be done at fair-price shop (FPS) when the person comes to draw her/his family's ration.
 This would screen out the ration taken using fake and duplicate cards.
-This authenticated offtake by beneficiaries becomes the record on the basis of which the government allocates provisions to that particular fair-price shop.
+This authenticated off-take by beneficiaries becomes the record on the basis of which the government allocates provisions to that particular fair-price shop.
 The allocation becomes variable, linked to authentication and the choice of FPS by the beneficiary.
-This authentication is then followed up through the supply chain and the allocated grain is tracked from the point of release to its arrival to the FPS over the MIS as the UIDAI document (2010, p.
-5) explains:
+This authentication is then followed up through the supply chain and the allocated grain is tracked from the point of release to its arrival to the FPS over the MIS as the UIDAI document (2010, p.5) explains:

 An Aadhaar-linked MIS would enable the PDS to address broader procurement, storage and monitoring challenges.
-Registration and procurement orders could be managed online, enabling decentralised, and more local procurement Inventory management could be streamlined and handled online in real-time.
-This would also enable the PDS to implement state wide information systems that link all ration shops in a state, and give beneficiaries more flexibility in how they collect their entitlements, and from which ration shop.
+Registration and procurement orders could be managed online, enabling decentralized, and more local procurement Inventory management could be streamlined and handled online in real-time.
+This would also